 Catherine Bravo obtained her Master's degree at FIU under the supervision of Dr. Ken Feeley in 2013, and was also a Fairchild graduate student.
 She did her research in the cloud forest of Manu National Park in Peru, focusing on plant functional traits of mountain trees along an elevational gradient.
 She has 4 years of experience working in education and capacity building for organizations such as The Organization for Tropical Studies, Network of Conservation Educators and Practitioners, and Tropical Andes Alliance.
 Catherine is working in Dr. Feeley’s lab developing her research in Peru looking at plant community assembly in mountain forests.

 Belén Fadrique earned her BS in Biology from the Universidad del País Vasco (Spain) and her MSc of Biodiversity of Tropical Areas and Conservation from Spain's Universidad Menéndez y Pelayo and Agencia Estatal Consejo Superior de Investigaciones Científicas (CSIC).
 For her thesis research, Belén studied the distribution of lianas along an altitudinal gradient in Podocarpus National Park, in the Ecuadorian Andes.
 She has participated in several internships on neotropical forest, including in Perú, Ecuador and Panamá.
-Belén is currently enrolled in the doctoral program at Florida Internal University working with Dr. Kenneth Feeley.
+Belén is currently working with Dr. Kenneth Feeley.
 Belén is interested in forest dynamics and plant species distributions driven by gradients and climate change.
 She is especially concerned about how undergoing global change will affect interactions between species and how communities will respond.

 Jonathan Flickinger earned a BS in Plant Sciences from Cornell University in 2012.
 While there, he held a work-study position imaging herbarium specimens that sparked his interest in the worldwide diversity of plants.
 Afterwards he worked in the field of horticulture and gained experience with plant curation and record keeping at public gardens.
 He is now pursuing his interests in plant systematics and conservation as a PhD student advised by Dr. Javier Francisco-Ortega.
 His graduate research focuses on systematics of Myrtaceae from the Caribbean Islands.
 He is originally from Pittsburgh, Pennsylvania.